 Do I Need DI Insurance If My Employer Provides Workers’ Comp?

-Worker's compensation is a state-mandated, employer-funded benefit required in most states, but it does not replace long-term disability coverage.
-Workers' comp only covers work-related injuries or illnesses, which typically occur at the workplace.
+Worker's compensation is a state-mandated, employer-funded benefit required for most employers in all states except for Texas, but it does not replace long-term disability coverage.
+Workers' compensation only covers work-related injuries or illnesses, which typically occur at the workplace.

 LTD, on the other hand, can cover injuries or illnesses that occur outside of work or on the job.
-The National Safety Council says that 729 people are injured every 10 minutes off the job site.
-Having disability insurance may even reduce the number of workers’ comp claims since people typically find making an LTD claim easier than filing a worker's comp case.
 Unless the injury clearly happened at work, it can be easier to use your LTD benefits than trying to prove your workers’ comp case in court.

 How We Chose the Best Long-Term Disability Insurance Companies